 Prescription medications, psychotherapy, or a combination of both are common treatments for depression.
 If these treatments don’t reduce or relieve your symptoms, Dr. Ghelber may recommend an innovative treatment, such as:

 Dr. Ghelber is certified in transcranial magnetic stimulation (TMS) therapy, a new, FDA-cleared treatment for depression.

 This noninvasive treatment delivers focused magnetic impulses to targeted regions of your brain through a coil placed on your head.
 The magnetic fields are similar to what you would experience in a magnetic resonance imaging (MRI) scan.

 Ketamine is an anesthetic drug that acts on the same part of your brain that’s implicated in depression and chronic pain.
 Multiple clinical studies show that ketamine has a strong, persistent, and fast-acting antidepressant effect.

-If your depression is severe or difficult to treat, call the Institute for Advanced Psychiatry or book an appointment online today.
+If your depression is severe or difficult to treat, call the Institute for Advanced Psychiatry today.